jadhavnitin/EncapsulationUsingC/README.md

 # EncapsulationUsingC
-Showing How Achieve Encapsulation in C
+Showing How to Achieve Encapsulation in C